jwoglom/streeteasy-grep/README.md

 ### Checking diff

-The tool is useful in checking for new listings using a previous innvocation with **the same query**.
-Simply specifing:
+The tool is useful in checking for new listings using a previous invocation with **the same query**.
+Simply specifying:

 ```
 streeteasy-grep --check-diff